ansible-collections/dellemc.os6/roles/os6_logging/README.md

 Logging role
 ============

 This role facilitates the configuration of global logging attributes, and it supports the configuration of logging servers.
-This role is abstracted for os6.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS6.

-The Logging role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+The Logging role requires an SSH connection for connectivity to a Dell EMC OS6 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os6.os6 as a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os6.os6` as a value
-- If the *os6_cfg_generate* variable is set to true, it generates the role configuration commands in a file
+- If the `os6_cfg_generate` variable is set to true, it generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 -  Variables and values are case-sensitive